hera-myat/wicys-cyber-marketplace/README.md

 This project focuses on a creative, user-friendly interface, smooth scrolling interactions, and portfolio-quality frontend development using modern web tools.

+This is a collaboration between WiCyS External VP and 2 WebDev Committee members.

 ---

 ## 🎯 Project Goals